 Two of anything is almost always better than one.
 The double oven in Bellamy and Zak’s was a “non-negotiable,” and for good reason.
 Anyone who’s cooked multiple dishes at once knows the struggle of balancing oven time.
 Two appliances eliminate the hassle of planning around such restrictions.
 The same thought can be applied to sinks.
 Nilda and Brian’s kitchen has two of them, one in the main cooking area and another in the wet bar.
 A central sink can hold the inevitable pile of dirty dishes, while the other stays free for cleaning glasses for fresh drinks.

 Think smart storage

 When you’re rushing to set the table before guests arrive or putting the last touches on a meal, you’ll be grateful dishes and utensils are in sight.
 These Sweeten homeowners (and avid entertainers) installed open shelves in their L-shaped kitchen, making it easy to grab-and-go as needed—not to mention they look pretty, too.
-Other creative ideas include shallow bottoms drawers, like these renovators, installed for storing serving platters, or a pull-out pantry next to the fridge for access to dry ingredients.
+Other creative ideas include toe kick storage, like these self-described “foodies,” whose passion it is to cook, or a pull-out pantry next to the fridge for access to dry ingredients.

 (Above) Pull-out pantry

 Placing the workhorse of your kitchen (the stove) in a central location like an island or peninsula allows hosts to put the last touches on a meal while talking to their guests.
 Sonali and Shalaj’s peninsula and Ainsley and Simon’s island are such examples of an ideal set-up.
 “We like that the stove is in the peninsula now, because it allows us to cook and interact with guests when we have them over,” Sonali said.